VeriorPies/MineCloud/README.md

 ## Features

-1. Discord Bot - start, stop, and backup the server with Discord commands
+1. Discord Bot - start, stop, and backup the server with Discord commands (The server IP address will be sent to Discord channel after start)
 2. Auto shutdown and backup when no one is online
-3. Easy to setup - we do our best to make the process as simple as possible
+3. Easy to setup - we do our best to make the process as simple as possible :)
 4. Almost free (≈54 cents for 20 hr play/month - <ins>with a 2 CPUs & 8GB RAM server</ins>)
 5. Fully customizable - install whatever mods you like
 6. No maintenance cost - don't have time to play?
 Just leave it there!
 It cost nothing